-Today, we take a look at online and traditional marketing.
+Today, we take a look at some good info about online and traditional marketing.
 We’ll look at relevant metrics to help you assess whether a specific marketing channel could work for you, and also highlight additional resources to help you get a better understanding of that channel.

 Online marketing relies on strategies that leverage the Internet and mobile devices.
 In many cases, the goal of online marketing (especially for small businesses), is to directly increase sales by targeting potential customers using different online channels.

 Search engine marketing focuses on promotion through search engines (Google, Bing).
 There are two distinct forms of search engine marketing: organic (search engine optimization or SEO) and paid (pay-per-click or PPC).

 SEO focuses on optimizing the site to increase the site’s ranking in search engine results (SERPs) so that more customers will click on the results and visit the company’s site.

 PPC focuses on buying ads to make a company’s link more visible in search enginers (especially when a company doesn’t have a very good organic rank).
 To learn more about SEO and PPC marketing, read 10 Practical Small Business SEO and SEM Marketing Tips.